sfilipovski/SecurityApiApp/README.md

-# SecurityApiApp
+# SecurityApiApp - User Authentication and Authorization API
-Asp.Net Core Web Api project for user authentication and authorization using JWT

-An API that uses JWT for user authentication and role-based user authorization.
-This project is developed without the use of Asp.Net Core Identity and Entity Framework and instead uses Dapper for database communication.
+> This project is a C# ASP.NET Core Web API that handles user authentication and authorization using JSON Web Tokens (JWT).
+The API is built without Entity Framework and instead utilizes Dapper for database operations.
+Stored procedures are used for specific database interactions.